 Begin by making the brownie layer.
 In a food processor, mix together almonds, dates, and cacao powder.
 Slowly add in vanilla extract.
 Continue to mix for at least a few minutes and a dough begins to form.
 Stop and scrape the sides of the bowl.
 Continue to pulse until the almonds are completely broken and a dough is easy to form.

-Line a 8x8 pan with cooking spray.
+Line a 8×8 pan with cooking spray.
 Press dough along the bottom of the pan, really using a firm touch so the dough is packed.
-Refrigerate for at least 1 hour.

 Using the food processor, make the next layer.
 Whip together avocado, coconut oil, coconut cream, cacao powder, and coffee granules.
 Slowly add in maple syrup.
 Whip until all ingredients are well combined.
 You may need to stop the food processor and scrape down the sides with a rubber spatula.

 Spread the mousse layer on top of the brownie layer and smooth it out evenly.
-Refrigerate for at least another 2 hours, or until mousse is firm.
+Refrigerate for at least 2 hours, or freeze for 30 minutes until mousse is firm.
 Cut into small pieces and serve chilled.

 Canned coconut cream can be found in the Asian section of your grocery store.
 If you can only find coconut milk, go ahead and use that instead in this recipe.
 You can use the thicker part of the coconut milk from the can.